PolymerCo/TemplateVariableExtender/README.md

 # Creating Templates

 To create new script templates, create text files within the `Assets/ScriptTemplates` directory (you will have to create this directory yourself).
 In here, you can create new templates or override existing ones.
-You can see the already existant templates within your editor's data directory `{EditorPath}\Data\Resources\ScriptTemplates`.
+You can see the already existent templates within your editor's data directory `{EditorPath}\Data\Resources\ScriptTemplates`.

 For example, if you were to want to overwrite the default NewBehaviourScript template, as of Unity 2022.1.21f1 the following directory structure can be used: